Quick FAQ’s

 That translates into a cost of over $3000 AUD for 16 x 304AH EVE cells.
 That is not including the additional 2% payment fee.

-AliExpress, on the other hand, can is a total scam and very shady.
+AliExpress, on the other hand, can is very scammy and its not generally recommended.
 While you can find good deals, be cautious about the quality and authenticity of the batteries.

 Price and Shipping: